A short note on dynamics and degrees of freedom in $2d$ classical gravity: Quantum two-dimensional gravity

-From \eqref{quant:eq:trace-energy-tensor-eom-phi} the trace equation is automatically satisfied if $\phi$ satisfies its equation of motion: as a consequence \eqref{quant:eom:vanishing-quantum-T} provides two constraints on the matter and this number does not depend on whether the matter is conformal or massive.
+From \eqref{quant:eq:trace-energy-tensor-eom-phi} the trace equation is automatically satisfied if $\phi$ satisfies its equation of motion: as a consequence, \eqref{quant:eom:vanishing-quantum-T} provides two constraints on the matter and this number does not depend on whether the matter is Weyl invariant or not.

-Finally the variations of \eqref{quant:eq:quant-action} give decoupled equations of motion for $\phi$ and $\psi$.
-As a conclusion one sees that quantum effects have given dynamics to the Liouville field and there is a total of $N - 1$ degrees of freedom (matter plus gravity).
+Finally, the variations of \eqref{quant:eq:quant-action} give decoupled equations of motion for $\phi$ and $\Psi$.
+As a conclusion, one sees that quantum effects have given dynamics to the Liouville field and there is a total of $N - 1$ degrees of freedom (matter plus gravity) since the matter equations of motion are not expected to decrease further this number.